NOBLE National President

-She received a Bachelor of Business Administration degree from Howard University in Washington, D.C. and a Master of Science in Criminal Justice from Michigan State University and is a graduate of the 171st class of the FBI Academy in Quantico, Virginia.
-Brenda was appointed by eight NOBLE Presidents as National Civil Rights Committee chairperson from 2010-2018 and is currently the NOBLE National First Vice President.
-She is also a trainer for NOBLE’s “Law & Your Community” program and is a member of the Metro Detroit Chapter.
+Brenda received a Bachelor of Business Administration degree from Howard University in Washington, D.C., a Master of Science in Criminal Justice from Michigan State University and is currently pursuing a doctorate in criminal justice at Walden University.
+She is a graduate of the 171st class of the FBI National Associates Academy in Quantico, Virginia.
+Brenda is a member of several police associations, PERF, IACP, FBINAA, NAWLEE, and NOBWLE.

 Detroit City Council appointed Brenda to serve as a Commissioner on the City of Detroit’s City Planning Commission which reviews developments and the Neighborhood Opportunity Funding grant (NOF).
 She is also a licensed real estate professional in the state of Michigan.
 Brenda has received numerous awards and citations during her career, including the “Breaking the Glass Ceiling” award from the National Center for Women & Policing.